 Alright!
 Thanks for sticking with me on this post until the southernmost portion of Japan.
 I hope that this post gave you an idea of where to go to Japan… or at least inspired you to visit Japan.

 If you ask me, “what natural attraction in Japan is my favorite?”
 I’d pick Kamikochi.
 Because mountains are so special to me.
-But I’m blown away by some of the waterfalls and rock formations in Japan.
-They are truly wondrous, and seeing such spectacle is a life fulfillment!
+But I’m blown away by some of Japan’s waterfalls and rock formations.
+They are truly wondrous, and seeing such a spectacle is a life fulfillment!

 So, how about you, what natural attraction in Japan do you want to visit next?
 Write it down in the comment section below!
 I will be waiting for your answer 😀